-1. radiopharmacy.

-Manufacturer

-Wet or dry column?

-Size (Mo-99 activity at calibration)

-2. For "dry" column generators, what volume of saline is added to the generator?
-What size evacuated vials are used to collect the eluate?

-3. Is the eluate concentration approximately the same from one elution to the next?

-4. How often is a particular generator eluted?

-5. Calculate the elution efficiency of one of the generators in use at this facility.
-Show all you work.

-6. For how many days is a generator used?

-Radiopharmacy Assignment Continued...
+1. Supply the radiopharm formation ab out the Mo- 99/Tc-99m n generato ors used in this Manufactu rer Wet or dry column?
+Size (Mo-99 activity at calibration) 2. rators, what o line is add ed to the generator?
+Wha at size 3.
+Is the eluat e concentra tion approxir mately the sa ime from o one elutio on to the next?
+4. How often is a particula ar generator eluted?
+5. Calculate th work. ne elution e fficiency of o ne of the ge nerators ir ı use at th nis facility.
+Show all your 6.
+For how many days us a generator used?

+${\it Radiopharmacy\ Assignment\ Continued...}$

 7. What is the expiration time of the Tc-99m eluate?
 8. Identify the quality control tests performed on the eluate.
 State the acceptable limits for each test performed.
 9. What is the DOT Transport Index on the generator shipping container when it is received?
-10. For how long is a spent generator stored before it is returned to the manufacturer?
-11. Describe the packaging process used to return a spent generator to the manufacturer 12.
+10 .
+For how long is a spent generator stored before it is returned to the manufacturer?
+11. .
+Describe the packaging process used to return a spent generator to the manufacturer.
+12. .
 What is the Transport Index on the spent generator shipping container when it is returned to the manufacturer?
 How is the Transport Index determined?